| Awareness of divinity Sathya Sai exudes a rare grace that

 used to wonder if Sai Baba is also God, and if we are refusing to

+acknowledge it.
 I like certain things about Sai Baba.
 When BJP leader L.K.
 Advani

 went on a ratha yatra, Sai Baba is believed to have said, why build